Taraxacus/pmd/readme.md

 The programm `main02.py` is a rewritten version of `main01.py` that is aimed at more general tilesheets.
 It will do roughly the same as `main01.py`.
 The legend files (LEG files) of the tile sheets will be used to locate the different tiles on the tile sheet.
-The player can now navigate the map but this isn't animated.
-Also, the player can currently walk through walls.
+The player now has an animated sprite.
+They can walk through the level and cannot walk over walls.
+Also, they can enter the stairs by pressing `K`.
+Some music in the background adds to the flair.

-Internally, Level.render
+; Internally, Level.render
-now returns a PyGame surface instead of blitting the map directly onto the screen.
+; now returns a PyGame surface instead of blitting the map directly onto the ; screen.
 Also, the code has been commented for better readability.
-Further commenting is planned.
+Further ; commenting is planned.
 The code around the player is still very provisional.

 ## Installation